povilaskarvelis/DataViz/README.md

 # daboxplot.m

 A lightweight function for visualizing 2-level factorial data (conditions x groups) using boxplots - something that the built-in Matlab boxplot function cannot do.
-Goes hand in hand with two-way ANOVA analysis.
+Goes hand in hand with two-way ANOVA tests.

 - Created for 2-level factorial data, but also works with one-factor data
 - Easily customizable for emphasizing data features and maximizing readability